The rules for gaining muscle mass

 Gain muscular mass.

-Take something to point out the loads, sets and reps you do if you have to, but above all, make sure you evolve over time.
+Take something to point out the loads, sets and repetitions you do if necessary, but above all, make sure you improve over time.

-You must progress in terms of training volume in order to consistently progress in the mirror and on the scale.
+You must progress in terms of training volume to consistently make progress in the mirror and on the scale.

-Attention, the goal is to make progress in the long term, not just in the short term.
+Attention, the objective is to make progress in the long term, not just in the short term.

-It is impossible to raise the loads training after training.
+It is impossible to increase the loads training after training.

-You're not going to do the last set of bench press with no one to accompany you, are you?
+You're not going to do the last set of flat bench presses without anyone accompanying you, are you?

-Call someone to help you, so you can lift loads without fear of being under the bar.
+Call someone to help you, and this way you can lift loads, without fear of being under the bar.

-Attention, the idea is not for the person to do the exercise for you, but to help you with those last repetitions.
+Please note, the idea is not for the person to do the exercise for you, but rather to help you with those last repetitions.

-Ask if you did the exercise correctly, or not at all.
+Ask if you did the exercise correctly, or not.

-Asks questions to people who are on the subject.
+Ask questions of people who are in the know.